 Journalism

-My writing has also appeared at The Believer, StarTrek.com, The Stranger, Tor.com, WIRED, and more.
+My writing has also appeared at The Believer, StarTrek.com, WIRED, Reactor, io9, The Stranger, and more.
 As executive editor of the Portland Mercury, I covered politics, film, books, and just about anything else you can think of.
-Select clips below.
+A few of those pieces:

 News

-- Teaming up with AOC and Bernie Sanders, Rep. Earl Blumenauer takes on climate change (Portland Mercury)
+- AOC, Bernie, and Earl Blumenauer take on climate change (Portland Mercury)

-- With municipal broadband, cities are taking back the internet — and making it faster and cheaper (Portland Mercury)
+- Cities are taking back the internet — and making it faster and cheaper (Portland Mercury)

 Film